-Nathan James Harper Mid-Century Oak Wood Side Table
+Nathan James Harper Mid-Century Oak Wood Nightstand

 Your guests will have a hard time figuring out that you didn’t pick up this small but impactful Nathan James piece at an exclusive furniture boutique.
 Mid-century in design and featuring two drawers accented in vintage gold or brass—perfect to store small necessities—it serves double duty as either a nightstand or side table.
 We love the vintage-feeling walnut finish, but it is also available in white, black/brown, and white/brown options.
 An added bonus?
 It can be yours for under $120.

-Serena & Lily Dip-Dyed Stool
+Serena & Lily Dip-Dyed Stools

 Serena & Lily epitomizes coastal chic and their dip-dyed stool is one of their trademark pieces.
 These tiny and affordable teak tables—which are dip-dyed in glossy navy and white paint—pack a huge design punch.
 While many people opt to place them next to a tub, they also work as a small side table in your living room or bedroom.
 Should you go for the small and the large, they also work well when staggered with plants and candles.
 Plus, because they're handcrafted, each is one of a kind.

 West Elm’s Terrace Side Table is an elegant piece of furniture you'll never want to part with.
 The mid-century design features tiered glass shelves that seemingly float above a mirrored base.
 As such, it's the perfect showpiece to display your favorite lamp, books, or knickknacks.
 The handsome, refined piece works as a side table or nightstand and can be purchased a la carte or as a set of two.
 (We'd splurge on the set if we were you.)